 Angkor Wat, Cambodia

-Angkor Wat was built in the first half of the 12th century (113-5BC).
-Estimated construction time of the temple is 30 years by King Suryavarman II, dedicated to Vishnu (Hindu), replica of Angkor Thom style of art.
+- Angkor Wat was built in the first half of the 12th century (113-5BC).
+The estimated construction time of the temple is 30 years by King Suryavarman II, dedicated to Vishnu (Hindu), a replica of Angkor Thom style of art.

 El Hotel del Salto in Colombia

 - Abandoned (Haunted) Hotel in Colombia, in 1924, the then-luxurious Hotel (Refugio d)el Salto opened on the cliff facing the waterfall to welcome wealthy travelers visiting the Tequendama Falls area.
 The hotel closed down in the early 90s, thought to be linked to contaminated river water.